singer-songwriter posts

 acoustic // singer-songwriter

 An unnamed songstress has the voice of a lover caressing your bare skin.
-Sincere, truthful and vulnerable, pour yourself out to let her in.
-Behind the guise of daily living is a gentle gaze full of understanding, compassion, patience.
-Tangible care and memories, where words spoken by others only from her sound so right.
-Nighttime Concert is a tender lullaby for tumbles through life.
+Sincere, truthful and vulnerable; pour yourself out to let her in.
+Behind the guise of daily living is a gentle gaze full of understanding, compassion, and patience.
+Tangible care and memories – how words can be spoken by others yet only from her sound so right.

 Nighttime Concert – My Love, Do You Sleep?